 Over the years his examples of perseverance have been a great inspiration for me.
 I tend to approach life, and especially difficulties on the job, as he did: “What is the problem?
 What do we need to fix the problem?
 Let’s go and fix the problem!”
 It’s easy to get involved with long-term goals, and large projects; however, sometimes your attention is needed for repairs, or you have to backtrack to resolve an issue.
 These might slow you down, and serve as impediments from your big goal, but keeping yourself humble is key in addressing your problems in a manageable way.
-This line of thinking has helped me a lot in figuring out the best ways to prepare myself for success in designing printed circuit boards.
+This line of thinking has helped me a lot in figuring out the best ways to prepare myself for success in designing a printed circuit board.

 You can help your productivity in PCB design starting with the things you interact with on a daily basis: your hardware and work-area setups.
-But just as important as the physical items you interact with is the culture and environment that you’re working in.
+But just as important as the physical items (solder, vias, ground plane) you interact with is the culture and environment that you’re working in.
 Making sure to understand your personality, what motivates you and what makes you demotivated can be critical to understanding how to make the most out of the situation that you’re in.
-At the end of the day though, you’re the PCB who has the technical skills that only a small portion of the world have.
+At the end of the day though, you’re the PCB designer who has the technical skills that only a small portion of the world have.

 Hardware, the First Practical Setup for PCB Design

 As far as the rest of the hardware goes, it really is a matter of personal choice.
 You obviously need a keyboard and mouse setup that will handle the job, but aside from that, you need to use what works best for you.
 I have seen situations where people were practically shamed into using a different mouse than they were familiar with in order to keep up with current trends.
 At the same time though, don’t be afraid to try new hardware either.
-You never know what new innovation will be exactly what you need to be more productive.
+You never know what new innovation will be exactly what you need to be more productive in your PCB layout.

 I also recommend that people should get as big of a monitor as their work-area allows, and if all possible use multiple monitors.
-It almost seems as if some designers take pride in being able to squint at a small monitor; I, for one, take pride in having good eyesight and would really prefer not to ruin that.
+It almost seems as if some PCB designers take pride in being able to squint at a small monitor; I, for one, take pride in having good eyesight and would really prefer not to ruin that.
 If you can, go large and get more than one.
 It is very helpful for me to be able to slide my applications around to different monitors.
 It helps my organization, and it helps me to focus better on what’s right in front of me.